jiangranlv/DyWA/README.md

 ### Choice 1: Docker Setup

-Refer to the instructions in [docker](./docker)，For the PyTorch3D wheel built for CUDA 11.3 required by the DockerFile, do one of the following:
+Refer to the instructions in [docker](./docker), For the PyTorch3D wheel built for CUDA 11.3 required by the DockerFile, do one of the following:
   1. Clone the [PyTorch3D repository](https://github.com/facebookresearch/pytorch3d) directory and build the wheel yourself.
   ```bash
   git clone --branch v0.7.2 https://github.com/facebookresearch/pytorch3d.git